majella67/AptitudePac/README.md

 **BrAPCanvasZoomAptitude**

-	Adding this aptitude to a `BrZoomableElement` allows you to use the mousewheel to zoom in/out.
+	Adding this aptitude to a `BlZoomableElement` allows you to use the mousewheel to zoom in/out.
  	Use Alt to speedup zooming

 **BrAPPageTooltipAptitude**